cyborgway-org/awesome-transhumanism/LIST.md

 - [cyber•Fund](https://cyber.fund) - Is dedicated to partnering with founders from genesis to growth stage and beyond.
 Our mission is to accelerate the transition to an open cybernetic economy by backing entrepreneurs innovating at the intersection of blockchain, artificial intelligence, robotics and adjacent technologies.

+- [Genealogy of the Posthuman](https://criticalposthumanism.net) - The Genealogy of the Posthuman provides an online companion to posthumanism’s histories and current concerns.
+Addressing an expanding range of themes and ideas, it is made up of entries informed by the objectives of re-examination and critique of posthumanism’s acknowledged, unsuspected and evolving dimensions.
+The Genealogy is an open and international project and welcomes interventions by academics, researchers and doctoral students working on the posthuman and related fields.
+Critical posthumanism investigates and contextualizes the transformative potential of these developments and relates them to past and existing traditions, ideas and practices.

 ### Cyborgs

 - [CYBATHLON](https://cybathlon.ethz.ch) - A non-profit project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
 The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities tackle various everyday tasks with their latest assistive technologies.
 The participants with physical disabilities show how to tie shoelaces with a robotic arm prosthesis, balance on rocks with a prosthetic leg or overcome uneven terrain with an exoskeleton.